 An important connection with more classical time series can be made.
-Actually, prediction on FTS can be viewed as simultaneous multi-step ahead prediction, even in the case where the one-step-ahead function is computed.
-Take for instance the case on section \ref{ss:PM10}.
+Actually, prediction on FTS can be viewed as simultaneous multi-step-ahead prediction, even in the case where the one-step-ahead function is computed.
+Take, for instance, the case in section \ref{ss:PM10}.
 Since each function covers 48 single time points, the FTS approach produces a simultaneous forecast for 48 different horizons.
-Then, our approach to compute prediction bands is easily adapted to the construction of prediction intervals simultaneously for several horizons.
-This is the case for instance in \citet{Staszewska2011} where simultaneous prediction bands are constructed for the trajectories of an impulse--response effect on vector autoregressive processes.
-Also in \citet{lobo} the problem is studied from the perspective of joint prediction regions.
+Our approach to computing prediction bands is therefore easily adapted to the construction of prediction intervals for several horizons simultaneously.
+This is the case for instance in \citet{Staszewska2011} where simultaneous prediction bands are constructed for the trajectories of an impulse-response effect on vector autoregressive processes.
+Also in \citet{lobo}, the problem is studied from the perspective of joint prediction regions.
 A comparison of these approaches is given, within the framework of non linear and non stationary FTS in \citet{ANTONIADIS2016939}.